-Chafing is the irritation of skin to the point of soreness and tenderness.
+Chafing is the irritation of the skin to the point of soreness and tenderness.
+It caused by the friction between our skin and moisture and or a piece of fabric.
 Sometimes this abrasion can lead to bleeding or infection.
+It can happen anywhere from underarms to inner thighs, groin area, nipples, and under sports bras.

 Why do we chafe when running?

-Wearing less clothing creates more potential areas for irritation to occur.
+Wearing less clothing creates more potential areas for skin irritation to occur.
 We sweat more in the summer heat and that moisture on our skin contributes to more rubbing.
-Running in the rain or with wet clothes also leads to potential chafing.
+Running in the rain or with wet clothes can also lead to potential chafing.

 What can you do to reduce chafing?

-Wear sweat wicking clothes that help to keep the moisture off of your body and stay away from cotton.
+Wear sweat-wicking clothes that help to keep the moisture off of your body and stay away from cotton.
 Cutting tags out of your shirts and wearing compression shorts will help to alleviate rubbing.
 Make sure to wear properly fitting sports bras that will stay in place while you move.
+Check for any zippers that may rub or irritate you (such as on a half zip) and safety pin them down.

 Pre-treat your chafing hot spots